On the monodromy manifold of $q$-Painlev\'e VI and its Riemann-Hilbert problem: Introduction

 The RHP may be solvable in some cases of reducible monodromy.
 In Section \ref{subsection:reducible}, we show that in such cases, the RHP is solved explicitly in terms of certain orthogonal polynomials yielding special function solutions of $q\Psix$.

 Our second main result, Theorem \ref{thm:main_moduli}, constructs an embedding of the monodromy manifold into $(\mathbb{CP}^1)^4/\mathbb{C}^*$, where the quotient is taken with respect to scalar multiplication.
-The image of this embedding is described explicitly by the zero set of a polynomial given explicitly in Definition \ref{def:modulispace}.
+The image of this embedding is described as the zero set of a polynomial, given explicitly in Definition \ref{def:modulispace}, minus a curve.

 This embedding allows us to study algebro-geometric properties of the monodromy manifold.
 Our third main result, Theorem \ref{thm:main_smooth}, focuses on the singularities of the monodromy manifold and proves that it is smooth if and only if it excludes reducible monodromy, i.e., if and only if the non-splitting conditions hold true.